apollographql/router/.changesets/exp_carton_ginger_magnet_beacon.md

     experimental_available_parallelism: auto # number of available cpus
 ```

-Note you can also set `experimental_available_parallelism` to a number representing how many planners you want to use in a pool.
+Its value is the number of query planners that run in parallel, and its default value is `1`.
+You can set it to the special value `auto` to automatically set it equal to the number of available CPUs.

-The default is `1`.
+You can discuss and comment about query planner pools in this [GitHub discussion](https://github.com/apollographql/router/discussions/4917).

 By [@xuorig](https://github.com/xuorig) and [@o0Ignition0o](https://github.com/o0Ignition0o) in https://github.com/apollographql/router/pull/4897